 Just to remind you, this is what the shortcode looks like by default:

 Here are a couple of useful things you can do with it:

-- Perhaps you have other products in your store - not audios - and you want to prevent those from appearing in your audio store module.
+- Perhaps you have other products in your store - not audio - and you want to prevent those from appearing in your audio store module.
 Or maybe you want to show a specific category of audio products only.
 Either way, you can use the "category" parameter for that.
 The following will only display products categorized under

 [product_table category="audio"].
 There are also options to show audio products with a specific tag, custom field value, custom taxonomy term, etc.

 - Want to encourage your users to buy more than one track?
 You can switch the standard "add to cart" buttons to checkboxes.
 Like so: